Home > Guides > QR Code Data Capacity Limits Explained

 Frequently Asked Questions

-What is the maximum size of a QR code?
+What is the maximum amount of data a QR code can store?

 About the author